Disability Scholarships and Disabled Student Financial Aid Programs

 There are two types of bursary awarded by institutions:

-- A means-tested bursary which is available for all students whose parents earn under a threshold value per annum.
+- A means-tested bursary, which is available for all students whose parents earn under a threshold value every year.
 It is often given out using a sliding scale, with people at the lowest end of the scale receiving a full bursary and the monetary award decreasing in value with proportion to the parental earnings.

 The financial aid office at the school you plan to attend is a good place to begin your search for financial aid information.
 An administrator there can tell you about student aid available from your state, the school itself, and other sources.

-Federal Pell Grants - Available to undergraduate students only and they do not have to be repaid.
+- Federal Pell Grants: Available to undergraduates only, and they do not have to be repaid.

 - Federal Supplemental Educational Opportunity Grants are grants available for undergraduates only and range in value.